microsoft/language-server-protocol/_specifications/specification-3-17.md

 The delta is now expressed on these number arrays without any form of interpretation what these numbers mean.
 This is comparable to the text document edits send from the server to the client to modify the content of a file.
 Those are character based and don't make any assumption about the meaning of the characters.
 So `[  2,5,3,0,3,  0,5,4,1,0,  3,2,7,2,0 ]` can be transformed into `[  3,5,3,0,3,  0,5,4,1,0,  3,2,7,2,0]` using the following edit description: `{ start:  0, deleteCount: 1, data: [3] }` which tells the client to simply replace the first number (e.g. `2`) in the array with `3`.

 Semantic token edits behave conceptually like [text edits](#textEditArray) on documents: if an edit description consists of n edits all n edits are based on the same state Sm of the number array.
 They will move the number array from state Sm to Sm+1.
-So when executed they are best sorted and applied from the back to the front of the number array.
+A client applying the edits must not assume that they are sorted.
+An easy algorithm to apply them to the number array is to sort the edits and apply them from the back to the front of the number array.

 _Client Capability_: